If you’re looking for remote translation jobs, then you’ve landed on the right page.

 iTutor is an online tutoring program that hires remote classroom translators to teach live language classes.

-The company is hiring tutors who are fluent in English and another language and is a valid citizen of the United States.
+The company is hiring tutors who are fluent in English and another language and are valid citizens of the United States.

 You need to pass a phone interview and provide a demo lesson during the hiring process.